Air Force Chief of Staff lays out way forward for deployed Airmen at 332nd AEW

-U.S. Air Force Chief of Staff, Gen. Charles Q. Brown joined deployed Airmen at the 332nd Air Expeditionary Wing virtually to discuss diversity and inclusion and the future of the force, April 14, 2021.
+U.S. Air Force Capt.
+Andre Jordan, the chairman of the 332nd AEW Diversity and Inclusion Council, introduces the U.S. Air Force Chief of Staff, Gen. Charles Q. Brown during a virtual question and answer session, April 14, 2021.
 The event was organized by the wing diversity and inclusion council and provided Airmen the opportunity to ask questions of top-level Air Force leadership.
 (U.S. Air National Guard photo by Master Sgt.
 Jefferson Thompson)

 |Date Taken: